Typhoon Chan-hom (2015): Elsewhere

 Passing north of Taiwan, the threat of Chan-hom caused the Taiwan Stock Exchange and other public buildings to close, as well as canceling several flights.
 The storm brought ultimately heavy rainfall, reaching 388.5 mm in Taipei.
 The Shihmen Dam, which had dropped to 55% capacity before the storm, rose to 90.26% of its capacity due to the storm's rains.

 In South Korea, 574 flights were canceled and 163 boats were forced to remain at port.
 The large circulation of the storm dropped heavy rainfall throughout the Korean Peninsula, beneficial in easing drought conditions.
 Notably, Mount Halla on the offshore Jeju Island recorded 1250 mm of rainfall during Chan-hon's passage.
 Wind gusts reached 47 mph in Muan County in southwestern South Korea.
 Thunderstorms killed one person in the country.
+Losses in South Jeolla Province were confirmed to be ₩4.8 billion (US$4.22 million).
 When Chan-hom made landfall along North Korea, winds were generally less than 40 km/h, with gusts reaching up to 54 km/h.
 The storm dropped heavy rainfall, reaching over 300 mm in North Hamgyong Province along the east coast.
 Flooding was limited, as most of the country received about 102 mm of rainfall from the storm.

 The remnants of Chan-hom later impacted southern areas of Khabarovsk Krai, producing heavy rain and high winds, peaking at 79 km/h.
 The winds downed numerous trees, some of which fell on cars, and uprooted tombs in a graveyard in Khabarovsk.
 The towns of Bikin, Sovetskaya Gavan, and Vyazma, saw 40 to 80 mm of rain or roughly 60–70 percent of their average monthly precipitation for July during the storm's passage.
 Flooding affected dozens of homes in the region as rivers rose by 1 to 2 m.
 Power and telephone service was lost in 34 communities.
 Ferry service between Vanino and Kholmsk was suspended, temporarily stranding 1,300 passengers.
+Damages in Khabarovsk Krai reached ₽87 million (US$1.54 million).